11 things you (probably) didn’t know about Anne Boleyn

 Anne Boleyn (d1536) is the most famous of Henry VIII's six wives, executed by a French swordsman on 19 May 1536 after being arrested for adultery and incest.
 But did you know that she nearly died of the sweating sickness, and was the second cousin of Jane Seymour, who became the king's third wife after Anne Boleyn's execution?
 Here are 11 facts about Henry VIII's second wife…

-Here, Elizabeth Norton reveals some surprising facts about Anne Boleyn, the mother of Elizabeth I…
+How much do you know about Anne Boleyn?
+Here, Elizabeth Norton reveals some surprising facts about the wife of Henry VIII and mother of Elizabeth I…

 Her great-grandfather Geoffrey Boleyn was a hatter

 The Boleyn family had humble origins in the Norfolk village of Salle.
 Early ancestors were relatively prosperous peasants, with Anne’s great-great-grandfather, Geoffrey Boleyn, several times finding himself hauled before the manorial court for trespassing on his lord’s land, ploughing through field boundaries and taking water from the manor without payment.